ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 			WINEDEBUG=-all,-fixme taskset -c 0 wineconsole Tribes2.exe -dedicated -mod Classic
 		done

- - Update the start command with whatever you choose to use with or without loops fix
+ - Update the start command with whatever you choose to use regarding loop's fix

 ---